Paul Mara: Coaching career

 Mara was the assistant coach of the 2018 Olympic United States women's national ice hockey team.
 On May 30, 2018, Mara was named head coach of the PHF's (formerly NWHL) Boston Pride.
 He is currently the head coach with the most wins in PHF history, and one of only two coaches to win more than 30 games.
 Mara became the first coach in PHF history to win 50 games in November 2022.

+Mara served temporarily as an Assistant to Player Development for the New York Rangers of the National Hockey League (NHL) in the 2023-24 season.

+On December 3, 2023, Mara was namedas an assistant coach on the staff of the AHL’s Hartford Wolf Pack.

+On May 1, 2026, Mara was fired from the Hartford Wolf Pack's staff, alongside head coach, Grant Potulny, and fellow assistant coach, Jamie Tardif.

 Personal life

 Mara was born in Ridgewood, New Jersey, and despite his birthplace, he is of no relation to the family of Wellington Mara, who were known for their ownership of the NFL's New York Giants.
 Mara was raised in Belmont, Massachusetts.

-His older brother, Rob Mara, was drafted by the Chicago Blackhawks in eleventh round of the 1994 NHL Entry Draft.
+His older brother, Rob Mara, was drafted by the Chicago Blackhawks in eleventh round of the 1994 NHL entry draft.

 International play

 Mara was a member of the 1996–97, 1997–98, and 1998–99 United States World Junior Championship teams.
-He also played for the United States at the 2004 World Championships in Prague, Czech Republic.
+He also played for the United States at the 2004 World Championships in Prague, Czech Republic and won the bronze medal.